|Country:||New Zealand (NZ)|

 Beer Styles using Wai-iti Hops

-Some popular beer styles that make use of the Wai-iti hop include Pale Ale, IPA & Wheat Beer.
+Some popular beer styles that make use of the Wai-iti hop include Pale Ale, IPA, Wheat Beer & Pilsner.

 Wai-iti Hop Substitutions

-If the Wai-iti hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with one of these other hops for a similar outcome:
+If the Wai-iti hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
+The old way of choosing replacement hops was done by experience and "feel".
+There is nothing wrong with that way.
+However, we wanted to build a data-driven tool to find your Wai-iti substitutions.

 Is Wai-iti available as Cryo/Lupulin powder?